 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This fantasy, picture book is a hardcover edition that was published by Candlewick Press on November 8, 2011 in hardcover and has 32 pages.
+This fantasy, picture book is a hardcover edition that was published by Candlewick Press on November 8, 2011 and has 32 pages.

 Explore it on Goodreads or Amazon.